Prosecutors allege ‘alliance’ between Proud Boys and Oath Keepers on Jan. 6

 Proud Boys leader Enrique Tarrio has denied that the group organized violence at the Capitol.
 A federal judge has questioned assertions from prosecutors that members of the Proud Boys had a “strategic plan” to invade the Capitol.

-Oath Keepers founder Stewart Rhodes was in Washington and outside the Capitol after the breach on Jan.
-6 but has said he did not tell his members to attack Congress, and did not want them to.
+Oath Keepers founder Stewart Rhodes was in Washington and outside the Capitol after the breach Jan.
+6 but has said he did not tell his members to attack Congress and did not want them to.

 The Oath Keepers members who allegedly went into the U.S. Capitol “went totally off mission,” Rhodes said last month in an interview.